tsemach/typescript-txjs/README.md

 ----
 ##**TxJob**
 - A class able to store several components and execute them as a chain.
 - First task send to the first component, it's reply send to the second component and so on.

+>**IMPORTANT**: after finishing using a job to MUST call to release method on the job otherwise you will suffer memory leaks as well as un necessary callbacks calling.

 For example a job may looks like that:
 ````typescript